christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 Romulus the Roman Deity

+Rhu/Ru: The Indo-European root for "Dragon/Serpent" (cognate with the Scythian Aži).
+Ma: The Scythian word for "Place/Land" (as in the true Rhu-Ma on the Bosphorus).
+Romulus is the Aži Dahāka (Dragon) King who founds the city, establishing the legal right to rule.

 According to Plutarch’s Life of Romulus (circa 75 CE) the Roman deity of Quirinus aka Romulus was born to a virgin, Rhea Silvia, impregnated by the god Mars, establishing his divine lineage.
-Hailed as a king and revered as the son of a god, Romulus founded Rome after a fratricidal conflict with his brother Remus, a narrative echoing the biblical Cain and Abel, crucified by a conniving elite and rose from the dead.
+Hailed as a king and revered as the son of a god, Romulus founded Rome after a fratricidal conflict with his brother Remus, a narrative echoing the biblical Cain and Abel, crucified by a conniving elite and rose from the dead as the god Quirinus.

 ![Fig.1.4](/images/Denarius_C._Memmius_C._F._Romulus.jpg){:width="400px"}